Our Story

 If you’re ready to begin your journey toward healing and growth, schedule an appointment today.
 We’d be honored to walk alongside you.

-Polaris Counseling Group is based in Centerville, Ohio, with two convenient locations, and serves adults, couples, and adolescents in Centerville, Kettering, Bellbrook, Washington Township, Springboro, Beavercreek and the greater Dayton area.
-We also offer online therapy to clients anywhere in Ohio.
+Polaris Counseling Group is based in Centerville, Ohio, with three convenient locations.
+We serve adults, children, teens, families, and couples throughout Centerville, Kettering, Bellbrook, Washington Township, Springboro, Beavercreek, and the greater Dayton area.
+We also offer online therapy for clients anywhere in Ohio.

 Regency Ridge Office